marcus-deans/Chess-Game/doc/API_REVIEW_sj308.md

 look good and don't break any encapsulation rules.
 My partner also walked through her code and the things she implemented.
 Since her project also included a checkerboard pattern board and relatively similar games as chess, there were a lot of public methods that were similar to mine.
 She also talked about the AI she was implementing because she was doing that for the challenge part of the project.
+Additionally, we talked about how my public methods could be more encapsulated so that the code could be better protected.